openstack/neutron-specs/specs/kilo/ipv6-router.rst

 Developer Documentation
 -----------------------

-API semantics changes need to be documented.
+API semantic changes need to be documented.

 References
 ==========